-First, let us examine the structure of a typical significance test in the scenario described earlier.
+First, let us examine the structure of a typical significance test in the scenario described before.
 A brief introduction can also be found in Jolliffe (2004).
-The hypothesis we are trying to test is as follows: "the two time series are related; the correlation r_0 we find in our experiment is a measure of this relation."
+The hypothesis we are trying to test is: 'the two time-series are related; the correlation r_0 we find in our experiment is a measure of this relation.'
 Note the distinction between relation and correlation here.
-A correlation is a statistical property of two time series, while a relation indicates that the two time series are dependent in some physical way.
-We then define the so-called null hypothesis, which in some sense states the opposite [see, e.g., Wilks (1995) or von Storch and Zwiers (1999) for a more detailed discussion of null hypotheses].
-In our case, the two time series are not related; the observed correlation r_0 is a fluke.
-We then attempt to test the validity of the null hypothesis.
+A correlation is a statistical property of two time-series, while a relation indicates that the two time-series are dependent in some physical way.
+We then define the so-called null-hypothesis which in some sense states the opposite (see, for example, Wilks (1995) or Von Storch and Zwiers (1999) for more detailed discussion of null-hypotheses.)
+In our case: 'The two time-series are not related; the observed correlation r_0 is a fluke.'
+We then attempt to test the validity of the null-hypothesis.

 Here is where the first confusion comes in.
-We want to devise a way to assign a probability to the validity of the null hypothesis, given the observed correlation.
-But what we end up doing is calculating the probability for a correlation at least as big as the observed correlation when the null hypothesis is assumed to be true.
+We want to devise a way to assign a probability to the validity of the null-hypothesis, given the observed correlation.
+But what we end up doing is calculating the probability for a correlation at least as big as the observed correlation when the null-hypothesis is assumed to be true.
 These two probabilities are different, although they are related by Bayes' theorem.
 This common error is called the error of the transposed conditional.
-The discussion of Bayesian statistics below formalizes this.
+The discussion of Bayesian statistics, below, formalises this.

 Let us continue with the usual significance test.
-There are standard procedures for assigning a probability to the observed correlation, assuming the null hypothesis is true: t tests for Gaussian data, parametric or nonparametric tests for non-Gaussian data.
-In general, we study synthetic time series with similar properties, perhaps similar temporal autocorrelation, or other relevant properties, to the original time series but are unrelated by construction.
-Note that this is by no means a trivial exercise: to produce the synthetic data, we need to use a model that is as faithful as possible to the original model, except for the fact that, by construction, the synthetic series is based on a model in which the hypothesized relationship is explicitly switched off; Wilks AMBAUM
+There are standard procedures for assigning a probability to the observed correlation, assuming the null-hypothesis is true: t-tests for Gaussian data, parametric or or non-parametric tests for non-Gaussian data.
+In general, we study synthetic time-series with similar properties, perhaps similar temporal autocorrelation, etc., to the original time-series but which are unrelated by construction.
+Note that this is by no means a trivial exercise: to produce the synthetic data we need to use a model that is as faithful as possible to the original model, except for the fact that, by construction, the synthetic series is based on a model where the hypothesised relationship is explicitly switched off; the books by Wilks (1995) and Von Storch and Zwiers (1999) provide some of the background.
+Having produced a set of synthetic, unrelated time-series, we can then see what the probability is to find a correlation between such an unrelated series at least as large as the observed correlation r_0 .
+This probability is called the p-value.

-There is a distinction between the use of the absolute value of the correlation or the actual value; this then corresponds to a two-sided or a one-sided test, respectively.
-The presented arguments work the same for either test and also for wider classes of tests: significance tests always find the probability, the p value, of an observation at least as distinctive as the one observed, assuming the truth of the null hypothesis.
+There is a distinction between the use of the absolute value of the correlation or the actual value which then correspond to a two-sided or a one-sided test, respectively.
+The presented arguments work the same for either test and also wider classes of tests: significance tests always find the probability, the p-value, of an observation at least as distinctive as the one observed, assuming the truth of the null-hypothesis.

-If the p value is large, then two unrelated time series can easily produce a correlation as large as r_0 .1 We must then conclude that the observed correlation provides little evidence for an actual relation between the two original time series.
-If the p value is low (typically, values of 5% or even 1% are chosen to define what is "low"), then the observed correlation is unlikely to occur in unrelated time series.
+If the p-value is large then two unrelated time-series can easily produce a correlation as large as r_0 .1 We must then conclude that the observed correlation provides little evidence for an actual relation between the two original time-series.
+If the p-value is low (typically, values of 5% or even 1% are chosen to define what is 'low') then the observed correlation is unlikely to occur in unrelated time-series.